Here are answers to frequently asked questions:

 What if I can’t get to the foodbank centre?

-Unfortunately we are not able to offer a home delivery service, but you may bring someone with you, or send someone to come for you as long as they have notified us in advance and have your voucher.
-They will need some means of identification to prove that you have sent them on your behalf and will need to know what kind of foods you can eat.
+Unfortunately we are not able to offer a home delivery service, but you may bring someone with you, or send someone to come for you as long as they have your voucher.
+They will need to know what kind of foods you can eat as you can pick their own food at all of our centres.

 You can call us on 020 8840 9428 Monday – Friday, 10am – 4pm.